This guide is designed specifically for home users who want to try virtualization on their PC.

-In virtualization, you will convert multiple physical machines into virtual machines, and all virtual machines will be hosted on a single physical machine.
-This will reduce your requirement of purchasing multiple hardware resources.
+Virtualization is the conversion of many physical machines into virtual machines, with all virtual machines hosted on a single physical machine.
+This will lessen the need for you to purchase many hardware resources.

 Free Virtualization Software for PC

-Virtual machines have become an important part of computing and especially for cloud computing.
+Virtual machines have become an essential part of computing, especially cloud computing.
 However, virtualization is something also available to home users as well.

-For personal use, virtualization enables users to run different operating systems on their home PC.
-For example, running Windows on a Linux PC, or Windows on a Mac – and vice versa.
+Virtualization enables users to run different operating systems on their home PC for personal use.
+For example, you are running Windows on a Linux PC or Windows on a Mac – and vice versa.

 The computer’s operating system that runs the virtualization software is commonly referred to as the host.
 The secondary operating system that runs as the VM is often called the guest.

-VirtualBox is a virtualization product from Oracle, capable of running on most platforms including Windows, Linux and Mac.
-It is free and open source, which is always a plus.
-If you are new to virtualization, then your best choice of using a virtual machine for the first time is definitely VirtualBox.
+VirtualBox is a virtualization product from Oracle, capable of running on most Windows, Linux, and Mac platforms.
+In addition, it is free and open-source, which is always a plus.
+If you are new to virtualization, your best choice for using a virtual machine for the first time is VirtualBox.

-One of the best aspects of using VirtualBox is its portability that allows you to transfer a virtual machine from one host to another, regardless of the operating systems.
+One of the best aspects of using VirtualBox is its portability which allows you to transfer a virtual machine from one host to another, regardless of the operating systems.